 The notice must be given either by phone, email or other message and include the date of the baby’s death or stillbirth, the date they wish to start the leave, and whether they intend to take one- or two-weeks’ leave.
 The employee can take each week separately and although they do not have to provide proof of the death or stillbirth, they must complete a declaration.
 This declaration can be found on the gov.uk website.

-An employee is entitled to statutory parental bereavement leave pay of £151.97 per week (April 2021 – April 2022) for up to two weeks.
-This includes employees, agency workers and those on zero hours contracts who have been continuously employed for at least 26 weeks immediately before the death or stillbirth of the baby, and they earn at least £120 per week before deductions in the eight weeks (if they are paid weekly) or two months (if paid monthly) before the week in which the baby died or was stillborn.
-If the employee was on furlough during that period, you must use their normal earnings, not their furlough pay.
+An employee is entitled to statutory parental bereavement leave pay for up to two weeks.
+This includes employees, agency workers and those on zero hours contracts who have been continuously employed for at least 26 weeks immediately before the death or stillbirth of the baby, and they earn the minimum threshold or above before deductions in the eight weeks (if they are paid weekly) or two months (if paid monthly) before the week in which the baby died or was stillborn.

 Parental bereavement leave/pay can be taken in addition to any maternity leave they qualify for and they may qualify for it even if they do not qualify for SMP.